dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 This is called the [CSS Checkbox Hack](https://css-tricks.com/the-checkbox-hack/), very clever.

 If you choose to, you may implement this functionality in pure CSS.
-This part is extra credit, but worth doing!
+This part is extra credit, but easy and worth doing!
 You can also play with CSS transitions for this to make the menu appear to slide or fade in.  **Caveat:** CSS transitions don't work if the element has `display: none` on it, but there are other ways to hide an element, `opacity` + `height: 0px` come to mind.

 Here's what it could look like: